Changissnz/goals/README.md

 Get a lot of backing from other human
 beings.
 Acquire resources to make up
 for whatever physical deficits or
-inadequancies (if you are already so
+inadequacies (if you are already so
 strong).
 Send powerful messages.
 Use
 a playbook written by the most
 experienced and wisest playwrights.